-• LiDAR completion: In FY12, DNR completed acquisition, publication, and distribution of LiDAR (Light Detection and Ranging) data which will complete statewide coverage of high resolution digital elevation data for use in models and conservation targeting tools.
-Development of a web-based map application that presents elevation data that can be viewed on standard computers or mobile devices.
-Controlled drainage and bioreactor-research & demonstration site On-farm evaluation of treatment methods for excess nutrients in agricultural subsurface tile drainage Sediment hudget for the Greater Blue Earth basin
+- LiDAR completion: In FY12, DNR completed statewide acquisition of LiDAR (Light Detection and Ranging) data.
+Once published and distributed, high resolution digital elevation data will be available for use in models and conservation targeting tools across the state.
+DNR is also developing a web-based map application for viewing elevation data on standard computers or mobile devices. - MDA Clean Water Research Program: To date, MDA's Clean Water Research funding has supported 21 research projects; 12 projects completed and nine on-going.
+Projects are selected by a diverse committee comprised of state agency and non-agency representatives with expertise in agricultural water quality and quantity issues.
+New projects supported in FY12 include: - Integrated sediment budget for the Root River, southeastern Minnesota - Controlled drainage and bioreactor-research and demonstration site - On-farm evaluation of treatment methods for excess nutrients in agricultural subsurface tile drainage - Sediment budget for the Greater Blue Earth basin and its response to changes in drainage and river discharge